KhaledHihi/KhaledHihi/README.md

 Welcome to my GitHub profile.
 Here’s a little about me:

-## 🧑‍💻 About Me
-- 💻 I’m a passionate software developer with a love for creating innovative solutions.
-- 🌱 I’m constantly learning and exploring new technologies to improve my skills.
-- 🤝 I enjoy collaborating with others and contributing to open-source projects.

 ## 🔧 Technologies & Tools
 - **Languages:** C, C++, Python